anik0lic/gerumap/README.md

 # GeRuMap
-GeruMap is simple Java application developed as a collaborative project at the university.
+GeRuMap is simple Java application developed as a collaborative project at the university.
 It is a **Mind Map** creation application and the concept of Mind Maps is to help users visualize and structure their thoughts, ideas, and information.
 Framework used for this project is **Maven framework**.

 ## Design Patterns
 This project helped us to understand use of different design patterns.
 Design patterns we used are: